 - Up to $5,000 in fines

-- Up to one-year usage of an IID
+- Up to one year usage of an IID

 Additionally, you may need to pay restitution to the injured party in either case.
 You may also need to attend DUI school.
 However, as you can see, a felony conviction results in harsher penalties.
 Make sure you’re ready to handle felony DUI charges by reaching out to a DUI lawyer.

 A lawyer can work to get your felony charges reduced to a misdemeanor level.
 Your lawyer could help you secure a plea bargain after your arrest and might also work to defend you in court.
-A lawyer could work to show that you were not driving under the influence.
+Finally, a lawyer could work to show that you were not driving under the influence.
 Find out more about your options by speaking with a Los Angeles DUI attorney today.

 How Can a Lawyer Help Me If My DUI Was a Wobbler?